 Rules Configuration

-Rules require additional configuration to define to which elements they apply and what is allowed or disallowed.
-This configuration uses element selectors to match specific elements based on their type and captured properties.
+Rules define to which dependencies they apply and what is allowed or disallowed.
+This configuration uses dependency selectors to match specific dependencies and provide a high level of customization for your architectural rules.

 Main Rules Format

-The main rules (element-types, external, entry-point) share a common configuration format.
+The main rules (dependencies, external and entry-point) share a common configuration format.

 Basic structure: